 - Qué hacer si estás en cuarentena o en auto-aislamiento por causa del COVID-19

 - CDC “If you are sick or if you are caring for someone who is sick” instructions

 Self-isolation is for people who are already SICK or HAVE TESTED POSITIVE for COVID-19.
 EVERYONE who lives in your house should stay at home if someone in your house tests positive for COVID-19.
-If your doctor decides you don’t need to be tested, but likely have COVID-19, you and everyone in your house should isolate at home until everyone is better.
-Self-isolation is for sick people, who are not sick enough to be in the hospital.
+Self-isolation is for people who are not sick enough to be in the hospital.
 Your doctor may tell you to recover at home.
+Isolation keeps sick people away from healthy people to stop sickness from spreading.
 Even in your home, you should try to stay away from other people as much as possible.
 Stay at home EXCEPT to get medical care.

 What this looks like.
-If you or someone in your house has tested positive for COVID-19 or your doctor believes you have COVID-19, EVERYONE in your house will need to stay at home until: 3 days after the last person to get sick in your house DOES NOT have a fever or a cough AND at least 7 days after the last person to get sick in your house first had symptoms or signs of COVID-19.
-Stay in you house.
-Stay in a different room from other people in you house.
+If you or someone in your house has tested positive for COVID-19 EVERYONE in your house will need to stay at home until: 1 day (this was recently updated) after the last person to get sick in your house DOES NOT have a fever or a cough AND at least 10 days after the last person to get sick in your house first had symptoms or signs of COVID-19.
+Stay in your house.
+Stay in a different room from other people in your house.
 Use a different bathroom.
-Clean surfaces that are common touched (such as phones, doorknobs, light switches, toilet handles, sink handles, countertops and anything metal) more often.
+Clean surfaces that are commonly touched (such as phones, doorknobs, light switches, toilet handles, sink handles, countertops and anything metal) more often.
 Try not to use the same personal items as other people.
 Have people in your house eat at different times.